marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-04-post-google-data-analytics.md

 ### 📚 The Analyst's Toolkit: A Look at the Courses

-The **Google Data Analytics Professional Certificate** is an accessible nine-course program that guides you through the entire data analysis process — no prior experience required.
-The curriculum is expertly designed to give you the skills and tools used by junior data analysts, from basic concepts to a real-world case study.
-While Google estimates a six-month completion time at a pace of 10 hours per week, I was able to dedicate more time and successfully finish the course in a shorter timeframe, wholly absorbing all the content.
+The **Google Data Analytics Professional Certificate** is a nine-course program that guides you through the entire data analysis process — no prior experience required.
+The curriculum is designed to give you the skills and tools used by junior data analysts, from basic concepts to a real-world case study.
+While Google estimates a six-month completion time at a pace of 10 hours per week, I was able to dedicate more time and successfully finish the course in a shorter timeframe, while retaining all the needed content.

 Here is a summary of the courses in the program: